-We recognize that some faculty and staff may not be able to receive the vaccine for approved medical or religious reasons.
-Employees who would like to request an exemption must complete a medical or religious accommodation request form.
-To obtain an accommodation request form, please reach out to Gwen Pulvirent in Human Resources.
+We recognize that some employees may not be able to receive the vaccine for approved medical or religious reasons.
+Employees who would like to request an accommodation must complete a medical or religious accommodation request form.
+To obtain an accommodation request form, please contact Gwen Pulvirent in Human Resources.
 All forms must be submitted to email@example.com.

 Employees who are not approved for a medical or religious accommodation and who are not fully vaccinated will be subject to disciplinary action as follows:

 - Staff will be placed on unpaid leave for 30 days.
 If by the end of the 30 days the staff member is still not vaccinated, their employment will be terminated.